nypublicradio/nypr-design-system-vue3/README.md

 Navigate to `nypr-design-system-vue3\src\assets\themes`
-Duplicate “default” folder and rename it (no spaces in name) Delete `.min.css` and `.min.css.map` in the new theme folder In the root `.env` file, change THEME to equal the new name
+Duplicate “default” folder and rename it (no spaces in name) Delete `.min.css` and `.min.css.map` in the new theme folder In the root `.env` file, change THEME on line 1 to equal the new name

 ## Updating the new theme
 Make all variable changes to the `nypr-design-system-vue3/src/assets/themes/newthemename/variables.scss` file.